 Anthocyanins are a type of flavonoid pigment that is found in many fruits and vegetables.
 These compounds are known for their antioxidant properties and have been linked to various health benefits.
 In cranberries, anthocyanins are particularly abundant, which contributes to their intense red color.

-Personally, I have had the pleasure of working with cranberries in both my and making processes.
+Personally, I have had the pleasure of working with cranberries in both my wine and beer making processes.
 When using cranberries in winemaking, the rich red color they impart to the wine is truly impressive.
 It adds a visually stunning element to the finished product and enhances the overall sensory experience.

 It's important to note that the anthocyanins in cranberries are not only responsible for their vivid red color but also offer potential health benefits.
 These compounds have been associated with reducing inflammation, improving cardiovascular health, and supporting brain function, among other positive effects.